Amir-Mohseni/LLM-Router/data_collection/README.md

 ## File Structure

-- `config.py`: Configuration settings for datasets, models, and generation parameters
+- `config.py`: Configuration settings for datasets, models, generation parameters and batching
 - `prompts.py`: Prompt templates for generating responses from models
 - `run_inference.py`: Main script for running inference on a single model
 - `answer_extraction.py`: Script for extracting and evaluating answers from the model outputs